aristanetworks/anta/docs/usage-inventory-catalog.md

         tags: ['leaf']
 ```

-> [!INFO]
+!!! info
-> When using the CLI, you can filter the NRFU execution using tags.
+    When using the CLI, you can filter the NRFU execution using tags.
 Refer to [this section](cli/tag-management.md) of the CLI documentation.

 ### Tests available in ANTA